 Robin Dawson Hatfield

-We decided to take matters into our own hands and look into developing our own school – one where our son would not simply be placed in a special education classroom with a large student to teacher ratio and too few aides.
+We decided to take matters into our own hands and look into opening our own school – one where our son would not simply be placed in a special education classroom with a large student to teacher ratio and too few aides.
 We knew our son, like most kids, would learn best in a smaller, more intensive educational setting.

 As we began to look around, we discovered a woman who had been down the same road a few years earlier and tried to start a school.
 With her, we have developed The PEER Academy.
 PEER stands for Prepare, Encourage, Empower, Respect – all values a school should have for educating children.
 PEER Academy also acknowledges that our children will be among peers.
 They will not be the “special ed kids” in the class; they will be perfectly normal for being exactly who they are.
 Their parents will be our peers.
-We will be with friends and collaborators who understand our journey.
+We will be with friends and collaborate with those who understand our journey.